-Rarely, a collector so completely embodies the spirit of vintage competition that their ownership enhances the cars themselves.
+Rarely, a collector comes along who so completely embodies the spirit of vintage competition that their ownership enhances the cars themselves.
 Celebrated for his international racing exploits, the late Peter Giddings brought a genuine passion for pre- and post-war motorsport from his childhood home of Britain to California, where he spent decades racing—and winning—with a sensational collection of the finest Grand Prix and sports racing cars in existence.
-RM Sotheby’s is proud to offer the final three racing cars from the Peter Giddings Collection at our signature Monterey auction this year, scheduled to run from 12-14 August, 2021 at the Monterey Conference Center.
+RM Sotheby’s is proud to offer the final three racing cars from the Peter Giddings Collection at our signature Monterey auction this year, scheduled to run from 12-14 August 2021 at the Monterey Conference Center.

 1927 Delage 15-S-8 Grand Prix